Earl of Darnley: Earls of Darnley (third creation)

-Bligh family

 John Bligh, 1st Earl of Darnley (1687–1728)

-John Bligh, 1st Earl of Darnley (1687–1728), was descended from a prominent Devon family via a cadet branch which had settled in County Meath, Ireland.
+John Bligh, 1st Earl of Darnley (1687–1728), who married, in 1713, Lady Theodosia Hyde.
+He was descended from a prominent Devon family via a cadet branch which had settled in County Meath, Ireland.
 Following his marriage in 1713 to Theodosia Hyde, 10th Baroness Clifton (of Leighton Bromswold), a descendant of Esmé Stewart, 3rd Duke of Lennox, also 3rd Earl of Darnley, he was in 1725 created Earl of Darnley (a reference to his ancestors the Stewarts of Darnley of Cobham) in the Peerage of Ireland.
 He was the son of Thomas Bligh, the son of John Bligh of Plymouth (son of William Bligh, a prosperous Plymouth merchant), a Commissioner of Customs and Excise despatched to Ireland in search of forfeited estates.
 He represented Athboy in the Irish House of Commons from 1709 to 1721.
 In 1721 he was raised to the Peerage of Ireland as Baron Clifton of Rathmore, in the County of Meath.
 In 1723 the Darnley title held by his wife's ancestors (which had become extinct on the death of Charles Stewart, 6th Duke of Lennox and 6th Earl of Darnley in 1672) was revived when he was created Viscount Darnley, of Athboy in the County of Meath, in the Peerage of Ireland.
 In 1725 Bligh was further honoured when he was advanced as Earl of Darnley, in the County of Meath, also in the Peerage of Ireland.
 He died in 1728 and was buried with his wife in the "Hyde Vault" in Westminster Abbey, in the north ambulatory, near the steps up to Henry VII's chapel.